 - At the end of the first full week of school, the Superintendent & CEO, with the assistance of the Charter School's back office services provider, reviews CCS's actual attendance figures and notifies the Board if actual attendance is below budget projections.
-If needed, the school's budget is again revised to match likely revenues. - The Board reviews a copy of the audit.
+If needed, the school's budget is again revised to match likely revenues. - At its September regular meeting, the Board reviews and approves the Compass Charter Schools' enrollment capacity for the school year. - The Board reviews a copy of the audit.
 The Superintendent & CEO and Finance Committee, with the assistance of the Charter School's back office services provider, address any audit exceptions or adverse findings.
 Audit report and any follow-up plans are submitted to the charter authorizer and other entities, as required by law. - The Superintendent & CEO, with the assistance of the Charter School's back office services provider, reviews current year actual versus budgeted revenues and expenditures after the second and fifth months of the school year and reports to the Finance Committee.
 The Board approves any needed changes to the annual budget.